sthagen/csaf-v2/prose/csaf-v2-editor-draft.md

 #### 3.1.1.4 Acknowledgment Type - URLs

+URLs (`urls`) of acknowledgement is a container (value tpe array) for 1 or more strings of type URL.

-URL of acknowledgment contains the URL or location of the reference to be acknowledged.
+Any URL of acknowledgment contains the URL or location of the reference to be acknowledged.
 Value type is string with format URI.

 ### 3.1.2 Branch Type

 Branch is a part of the hierarchical structure of the product tree.
 Value type is object with 3 Properties.
-The properties name and type are mandatory.
-In addition the object contains either a branches or a product.
+The properties `name` and `type` are mandatory.
+In addition, the object contains either a `branches` or a `product` property.

     "branch_branches_t": {
       // ...